 You would need to use smaller lures as the fish are usually much smaller.
 Downsizing your lures and baits is key to stream and creek trout fishing.

 Understanding the Water You are Fishing

 Knowing where fish are likely to hide helps you target them better.
-In lakes, fish usually hide in or near weeds and fallen trees close to shore.
+In lakes, fish usually hide in or near weeds and fallen trees near shore.

-They may also congregate near drop offs; therefore, some lakes are easier fished if you have access to canoes or kayaks.
+They may also congregate near drop-offs; therefore, some lakes are easier fished if you can access canoes or kayaks.
 Similar tactics apply to lakes, where you’d want to look for places where there might be good cover—like logjams or overhangs—since a fish‘s main objective besides finding food is hiding from potential predators.

 Summing it Up: Trout Fishing Tips for Beginners

 In conclusion, if you’re new to trout fishing, here are a few tips to get you started on the right foot.
-First, choose a body of water you want to fish where the fish could be biting.
+First, choose a body of water you want to fish in where the fish could be biting.
 Second, bring along a good rod and reel.
 Third, bring some lures and baits that match the area you are trying to fish for trout.
-And finally, have a good time, fishing is trial and error, and is a great way to spend time in the beautiful outdoors.
+And finally, have a good time.
+Fishing is trial and error and is a great way to spend time in the beautiful outdoors.